reigenatk/rpg-game/README.md

 ## ART

-I'm proud to say, **ALL THE ART IS MADE BY ME!** I set out with this goal in mind.
-Not a single pixel that you see is imported from somewhere else.
+I'm proud to say, **ALL THE ART IS MADE BY ME!** (of course not literally, I took heavy inspiration from real things by taking photos of my campus, and also plenty of online memes).
 This means a few things:

 1. The art is subpar.
     Yes, I know the game isn't beautiful.
 I'm not an artist.
 I'm a programmer.
 But I want to get better at art.
 And I want to make the claim that **every pixel on the screen is made by yours truly**.
-I'm using **Aesprite** as the art program of choice (which btw, is awesome!
+I'm using **Aesprite** as the art program of choice (which btw, is awesome and was easy to pick up, even for a monkey like me.
 [Check it out](https://github.com/aseprite/aseprite), its free and open source)
 2. I'm using pixel art
-    You may notice everything is pixel art, that's because I feel pixel art is substantially easier than vector art, especially for us programmer-minded folks to get our heads around.
+    That's because I feel pixel art is substantially easier than vector art, especially for us programmer-minded folks to get our heads around.
 Just look at Stardew Valley- great game, and its all pixel art.
+I've already learned lots of techniques such as color palletes and anti-alisaing, and I tried to apply as much of that as I could to make the art look better.
+Obviously though, it looks far from a game like [Eastward](https://preview.redd.it/54u005ly3rh71.jpg?width=1920&format=pjpg&auto=webp&s=c31dc37a81b1788950b886bdcc7846c8878a92ec) where the art is literally perfect.
+But hey, this is my first project where I'm making the assets.
+Give me some slack.

 ## Music

 Also, I composed a few of the songs.
 I had some knowledge going in as an amateur music producer so hopefully they aren't too bad.

 To summarize, I'm really trying to make this game my own.
-No assets from anyone else, period.
 I did get a lot of help with the code part from a [44 HOUR UDEMY COURSE](https://www.udemy.com/course/unity-2d-game-developer-course-farming-rpg/), though.
 I've seen probably like 70% of it.
 Some of the more specific chapters I skipped over.
 But I'd say like 60% of my code is original.
 And there's a crap ton of code, just look at the size of my [Scripts folder](https://github.com/reigenatk/rpg-game/tree/master/Assets/Scripts).

 # Synopsis
 More or less a game about being a depressed college student.
 You'll never guess where I got the inspiration for that from 😉